englishthomas/training/Docusaurus/Basics/architecture.md

 Conceptually, you can think of an AGW as a lightweight software element that is co-located “near the edge”, for example, at a cell tower, as software connected to an eNodeB.
 The AGW can also be deployed in a public or private cloud hosted environment.

   The AGW uses the TR069 (S1) Interface for both provisioning the eNodeB and collecting the performance metrics.
-It defines the application layer protocol for remote management.
+It defines the
+  application layer protocol for remote management.

   The AGW works with existing, unmodified commercial radio hardware.
-In an LTE network, the AGW implements an evolved packet core (EPC), and a combination of:<br/>
+In an LTE network, the AGW implements an evolved packet core
+  (EPC), and a combination of:<br/>
-  o	MME	Mobility Management Entity<br/>
+  * MME	Mobility Management Entity<br/>
-  o	PGW	(SGi) Packet Gateway<br/>
+  * PGW	(SGi) Packet Gateway<br/>
-  o	SGW 	Service Gateway<br/>
+  * SGW 	Service Gateway<br/>

 - Orchestrator (ORC8r):  The Orchestrator is a cloud service that provides a simple and consistent way to configure, manage and